YINI-lang/YINI-spec/YINI-Specification.md

 **YINI supports four types of string literals**, distinguished by an optional prefix character before the opening quote `'` or `"` (**except for triple-quoted strings** `"""`, which do not support any prefix).
 YINI supports multi-line strings via Hyper Strings or triple-quoted strings.

-If no prefix is used, the string is treated as a **raw string literal** by default.
+If no prefix is used, the string is treated as a **Raw string literal** by default.

 Triple-quoted strings (`"""`) do not support any prefix character.
 Therefore, the prefix is only applicable to single-line Hyper-strings (`H`), Classic-strings (`C`), and optionally Raw-strings (`R`).